alirezakayvan/Automation-scripts/README.md

 ---

+## 🤝 Contributing
+Contributions are welcome!
+Please see the [Contributing](https://github.com/alirezakayvan/Automation-scripts/wiki/Contributing) page for guidelines.

+---

-## Notes
+## 📝 Notes
 - Ensure you have write permissions for backup directories.
 - Modify paths in scripts according to your environment.
 - Test each script in a non-critical environment first.

 ---

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

----

-## License
+## 📄
-This project is open-source and available under the MIT License.